 - Make contact with the police officer directly concerned (the officer who takes the client to the police station).
-They will be the informant if a (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. is laid.
+They will be the informant if a charge is laid.
 They make the decisions.
 It is ‘their case’.

 - If the police officer concerned denies access, tell them you wish to discuss the matter with their superior or the Duty Inspector.
 If they ignore that request or say that ‘they are not available’, contact the Duty Inspector at police headquarters immediately.
 Tell them the circumstances and lodge a formal complaint.
 Request the Duty Inspector to immediately order the police officer concerned to comply with the requirements of police standing orders.

 - The police officer will rarely acknowledge, before any charge is laid, that there has been ‘an arrest’.
 The person concerned will not be allowed to leave the police station.
 To formally prove ‘a detention’ it may be wise to try and get an acknowledgement from the police: